sidkshatriya/rd/README.md

   * Interactive replay (which uses a debugger like gdb) is not yet supported
   * In other words, non-interative replay (`-a` flag) is currently supported
 * `rd record`
-  * The recording functionality has known issues and is incomplete in places.
+  * The recording functionality has a few known issues and is incomplete in places.
 However, massive progress has been made and this feature is ready to play around with
 * `rd buildid`
 * `rd dump`
 * `rd traceinfo`